Megagig/pharma-care-saas/Implementation/DASHBOARD_IMPLEMENTATION_SUMMARY.md

 5. **Accessibility features** that make the dashboard usable by everyone
 6. **Scalable architecture** that can grow with the business needs

 The implementation follows TypeScript best practices, integrates seamlessly with the existing codebase, and provides a solid foundation for future enhancements.
-The dashboard is ready for production deployment and will significantly improve the user experience for Pharmacare SaaS users.
+The dashboard is ready for production deployment and will significantly improve the user experience for PharmacyCopilot SaaS users.

 **Total Implementation Time**: ~8 hours
 **Files Created/Modified**: 12 files